 Per diem = $150.00/day per policy, if used

-Loss costs per $1,000 shall be related to the Coverage A limit
+Hurricane loss costs per $1,000 shall be related to the Coverage A limit

-Form A-2: Base Hurricane Storm Set Statewide Losses
+Form A-2A: Base Hurricane Storm Set Statewide Hurricane Losses

+(2012 FHCF Exposure Data)

 Purpose: This form illustrates the modeling organization’s ability to replicate reasonably historical hurricane losses for landfalling and by-passing Florida hurricanes.

-Provide the total insured loss and the dollar contribution to the average annual loss assuming zero deductible policies for individual historical hurricanes using the Florida Hurricane Catastrophe Fund’s aggregate personal and commercial residential exposure data found in the file named “hlpm2012c.exe.”
+Provide the total insured hurricane loss and the dollar contribution to the average annual hurricane loss assuming zero deductible policies for individual historical hurricanes using the Florida Hurricane Catastrophe Fund’s personal and commercial residential zero deductible exposure data provided in the file named “hlpm2012c.exe.”
 The list of hurricanes in this form shall include all Florida and by-passing hurricanes in the modeling organization Base Hurricane Storm Set, as defined in Standard M-1, Base Hurricane Storm Set.

-The table below contains the minimum number of hurricanes from HURDAT2 to be included in the Base Hurricane Storm Set, based on the 115-year period 1900-2014.
+The table below contains the minimum number of hurricanes from HURDAT2 to be included in the Base Hurricane Storm Set, based on the 117-year period 1900-2016.
+Hurricane intensity for by-passing hurricanes is the intensity at maximum windspeed, not the windspeed on Florida.
 Each hurricane has been assigned an ID number.
 As defined in Standard M-1, Base Hurricane Storm Set, the Base Hurricane Storm Set for the modeling organization may exclude hurricanes that had zero modeled impact, or it may include additional hurricanes when there is clear justification for the additions.
-For hurricanes in the table below resulting in zero loss, the table entry shall be left blank.
-Additional hurricanes included in the model’s Base Hurricane Storm Set shall be added to the table below in order of year and assigned an intermediate ID number as the hurricane falls within the bounding ID numbers.
+For hurricanes in the table below resulting in zero hurricane loss, the table entry shall be left blank.
+Additional hurricanes included in the hurricane model’s Base Hurricane Storm Set shall be added to the table below in order of year and assigned an intermediate ID number as the hurricane falls within the bounding ID numbers.

+B. If additional assumptions are necessary to complete this form, provide the rationale for the assumptions as well as a detailed description of how they are included.

-B. Provide this form in Excel format.
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-Also include Form A-2, Base Hurricane Storm Set Statewide Losses, in a submission appendix.
+C. Provide this form in Excel format.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
+Also include Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), in a submission appendix.